Byte-Maste/AI-Powered-Bug-Detection-and-fixing/README.md

 At first, I was confused because Ollama wasn't opening.
 After spending three hours troubleshooting, I reached out to the same friend again, who casually mentioned, _"It won't open as a window; it runs in the background.
 Check the hidden icons next to the time and date."_ This was another valuable lesson in problem-solving through collaboration.

 Once we successfully ran the model, we tested it by feeding buggy Python code.
-The model **produced correct fixes, but with an unexpected issue—it generated the corrected code in an infinite loop!** This became our next major hurdle.
+The model **produced correct fixes, but with an unexpected issue—it generated the corrected code again and again until EOS(End Of Sequence) length is satisfied!** This became our next major hurdle.

 ---
 ## **Deploying as a VS Code Extension**